We provide around £3m in grants every year to charities working in Scotland. The Trust will consider applications for:

 There is no deadline for our small grants programme.
 You can apply for up to £15,000 at any time of year.
 We aim to make decisions as soon as we can.
 When you apply, we will let you know how long it will be before you get a response.

 Note that multi-year applications are unable to be considered under this programme.

 We award our main grants twice a year.
 These are grants of more than £15,000, with an average award of around £30,000.
+This is the average throughout the lifetime of the award, not per year.
 The deadline for your application depends on the theme of your work.